 FIFA World Cup™ finals history

 Korea Republic are Asia’s most successful FIFA World Cup nation.
 They have featured in nine World Cups, reaching the 2002 semi-finals on home soil.
 They had a one-off visit to the world stage in 1954, before enduring a 32-year drought.
 Despite their competitive showings during the 1980s and 90s, Korea Republic had never won a match until they co-hosted in 2002.
 Under Guus Hiddink they defeated Poland, Portugal, Italy and Spain en route to the last four.
 In 2010, they made history by again reaching the knockout stage for the first time on foreign soil, before a tense defeat against Uruguay in the Round of 16.
-Brazil 2014 saw South Korea suffer a group-stage exit despite a draw with Russia.
+Brazil 2014 saw the South Koreans suffer a group-stage exit despite a draw with Russia.
+They became the third side from Asia to reach Russia 2018, thanks to a finishing second in Asian qualifying Group A behind Iran.

 8 – Korea Republic have featured in eight successive World Cups dating back to 1986.